uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 ### How do I create/edit a text file?

 The CARC supports the following UNIX editors: Vim (vi), GNU nano, and GNU Emacs.
-Nano is the editor we teach in our workshops due to its ease of use.
+Nano is the editor taught in the CARC's workshops due to its ease of use.

 Additional information on UNIX editors can be found in the [UNIX Overview](https://itservices.usc.edu/unix/) section of the ITS website.

 ### Can I use the local storage on a compute node?

-Yes, you can temporarily access the local disk space on a single node using the $TMPDIR environment variable in your job scripts.
+Yes, you can temporarily access the local disk space on a single node using the `$TMPDIR` environment variable in your job scripts.
 For a multi-node job you can use the /scratch file system as your working directory for all jobs.

 ## Cluster Resources: Data Files and Disk Space